sstsimulator/sst-elements/src/sst/elements/balar/devNote.md

         1. [ ] Automated dump cuda call sequences and generate launch/config file to the testcpu to consume
         2. [x] Or NVBit CUDA calls?
 4. [x] Like a unit-test feel use StandardCPU to pass stimulus (CUDA arguments) to balar
+5. [ ] Put the packet at mmio address + 4 location and pass the address to the mmio address
+    1. Also the packet response should be put at the same address as well

 ## Issues